 Due to the sensitive and confidential nature of our work, Dementia NI must ensure a duty of care to our members, volunteers, and staff, therefore those wishing to engage will be required to agree to follow Dementia NI best practice guidelines and conditions of engagement.

-Dementia NI asks that any individual, group or organisation seeking the input of our members, has the desire to make a positive and lasting change to the lives of people living with dementia, now and in the future.
+Dementia NI asks that any individual, group or organisation seeking to work with our members, will be committed to driving positive change for the lives of people living with dementia, now and in the future.

 Our Members regularly meet with groups to inform and educate about what it is to live with dementia.
 Below is a group of volunteer students at Sacred Heart Grammar, Newry, with Dementia NI member Peter and Empowerment Facilitator Claire-Rose.